Samreay/Samreay/_posts/tutorials/2020-09-10-Gaussian_Processes.md

 ```

 {% include image.html url="2020-09-10-Gaussian_Processes_16_0.png"  %}
-But this is only talking about how to train hyperparameters.
+But this is only talking about how to train model parameters.
 There are a ton of different kernels you can pick from, and thats the actual hard task.
 If you use deep gaussian processes they can do that for you too, but thats well beyond this write up.

 Because kernels are really just functions, you can do multiple them, add them, combine them in fun ways.
 For example: